anagha-microsoft/hdi-spark-dr/README.md

 ## 1. Architectural considerations for High Availability

-HDInsight Spark service has many infrastructure and service components and when architect high availability the following are the considerations.
+HDInsight Spark service has many infrastructure and service components and when architectecting high availability of your application/solution, the following are the considerations.
 To level-set, high-availability as referenced in this section has to do with *fault tolerance within the same datacenter*.

 ### 1.0.1.
 HDInsight platform infrastructure - storage
 HDInsight leverages a choice of Azure objects storage and Azure Data Lake Store for HDFS compatible storage system.<BR>